Geoffrey Allard: Battle of Britain

 Between 30th August and 1st September, 1940, this officer destroyed seven enemy aircraft; previously he had destroyed ten and shared in the destruction of others.
 He has displayed outstanding skill and courage in combat against the enemy.

 — London Gazette, No. 34964, 8 October 1940.

 No. 85 Squadron moved to Gravesend in November to rejoin No. 11 Group, becoming one of the busiest night fighter squadrons in the region.
 The next month, Allard's substantive rank was made up to flying officer.
 In March 1941, the squadron, which had recently moved back to Debden, began converting to twin-engined Douglas Havoc heavy fighters.
 On 13 March, Allard took off in a Havoc from Debden, accompanied by Pilot Officers Francis Walker-Smith and William Hodgson, both veterans of the Battle of Britain.
-It is believed that shortly after take-off a panel on the Havox's fuselage worked loose and flew back jamming the rudder, causing Allard to lose control and crash near Wimbish, killing all three occupants.
+It is believed that shortly after take-off a panel on the Havoc's fuselage worked loose and flew back jamming the rudder, causing Allard to lose control and crash near Wimbish, killing all three occupants.

 Allard is buried at the Saffron Walden Cemetery in Essex.
-He is credited with having destroyed twenty-two aircraft, five of which were shared with other pilots and at least two unconfirmed.
+He is credited with having destroyed twenty-two aircraft, five of which were shared with other pilots.
+Included in this total is at least two unconfirmed.
+The details of some of these, all shot down during the fighting in France, are not available.
 He is also credited with the probable destruction of two aircraft.